freethefoot/freethefoot/_posts/2025-01-17-WhatisThruHikingIII.md

   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

-The Food Complex is everything needed for eating and storing snacks and full meals.
+The Food Complex is everything you need for eating and storing snacks and full meals.

-I've written a separate blog post <a href="/_posts/2025-01-21-FoodAssembly.md">Thru-Hiking: Assembling Meals & Snacks</a> on 10 things I keep in mind when preparing my food for a hike.

-But back to the Food Complex:

-<h2 style="color: green;">List of Equipment</h2>
+<h3>List of Equipment</h3>

 For a 14 day thru-hike in the summertime, here was my list of equipment:
 <ol>